 Thailand is safe to visit right now, but some governments issue travel warnings for the southern provinces of Pattani, Yala, and Narathiwat aka Southern Borders Provinces (SBP).
 These Malay majority provinces were captured by then Siam in 1795, but in 2004 started to revolt against the powers that be.
 It’s an ongoing issue that has lessened in the last few years – although there WERE deadly bombings in Bangkok in 2016.

-Get insurance!
-Even if you are only going on a short trip, you should always travel with insurance.
-Have fun while visiting Thailand, but take it from someone who has racked up thousands of bucks on an insurance claim before, you need it.
+Have you sorted your Travel Insurance?
+Even if you’re going on a short trip, it is always a good idea to travel with insurance.
+Have fun while visiting Thailand, but take it from someone who has racked up $1000’s on insurance claims, it is a good idea to get it sorted before you leave home!

 Check out our World Nomads Insurance review.